Mgamerz/desktopprapi_pythonwrapper/docs/source/gettingstarted.rst

 API Authorization
 =================
 To interact with the site as a user you will need to to make an account on the Desktoppr.co website.
 This will allow you to like and sync wallpapers, flag wallpapers, as well as other user-based tasks.
-If you aren't going to interact as a user, you won't need to authorize.s
+If you aren't going to interact as a user, you won't need to authorize to the server.